ISC-HEI/isc_templates/README.md

 It is also possible to run compilation every time the source file is changed by using the `build_continuous.sh` script.

 # Questions and help
-If you need any help for installing or running this tool, do not hesitate to get in touch with its maintainer.
+If you need any help for installing or running those tools, do not hesitate to get in touch with its maintainer.

 You can of course also propose changes using PR or raise issues if something is not clear.
 Have fun teaching !